MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-5911.md

 ms.search.form: Report_5911_Primary
 ms.date: 11/2/2024
 ms.service: dynamics-365-business-central
-# ms.custom:
+ms.custom:
-#  - ai-gen-docs-bap
+  - ai-gen-docs-bap
-#  - ai-seo-date: 10/23/2024
+ai-seo-date: 10/23/2024
-# ai.usage: ai-assisted
+ai.usage: ai-assisted
 ---

 # Service - Invoice (document report)

-The **Service - Invoice** report is meant for producing a document that you can send to your customer.
+Use the **Service - Invoice** report to produce a service invoice that you can send to your customer.

-The report displays information such as service invoice number; order number, if the invoice was posted from a service order; posting date and due date; payment terms; the customer's name, address, and VAT registration number; and information about the price and amount due.
+The report displays information such as:

+- Service invoice number
+- Order number
+- Whether the invoice was posted from a service order
+- Posting date and due date
+- Payment terms
+- Customer name
+- Address
+- VAT registration number
+- Price
+- Amount due

-You can include either all service invoices or selected service invoices in the report output.
+You can include either all or selected service invoices in the report.

 ## Use cases